AtlasOfLivingAustralia/bie-index/README.md

 - [status](http://ala.org.au/terms/1.0/status) An indicator of the relative importance of the identifier.
 The controlled vocabulary is read from [identifierStatus.json](grails-app/config/identifierStatus.json)
 - [source](http://purl.org/dc/terms/source) A URL for a source of the identifier.
 This can be used to link to a page containing the original data.
+- [datasetID](http://rs.tdwg.org/dwc/terms/#datasetID) The uid of the collectory dataset ID.
+If provided, then a link to the dataset description will be provided

+### emlxml

-If the Darwin Core Archive contains an `eml.xml` metadata file, and no dataset name is directly supplied, the dataset name is taken from the dataset title.
+A Darwin Core Archive may contain an `eml.xml` metadata file, in the [Ecological Metadata Language](https://knb.ecoinformatics.org/#tools/eml) format.
+If available, default information is gathered from the metadata file:

+- **datasetName** Derived from `eml/dataset/title`

 ### Basic example meta.xml